Charles Burnett Wilson: Government in exile

-Wilson went to Washington D.C. to lobby for the return of the monarchy even when the exiled Kingdom was dissolved in 1895 by Liliuokalani.
+Wilson went to Washington D.C. to lobby for the return of the monarchy even when the exiled Kingdom was dissolved by Liliʻuokalani under duress in 1895.
 He is regarded as the last of the former government to give up on restoration the Kingdom.
 Wilson joined the Hawaii Republican Party (formerly the Reform Party) believing it to be the only way to be an effective politician, but was kept a low ranking member.
 Despite his party affiliation he accused Republicans of denying his son, John, a civil engineer, government contracts because he was a Democrat, after these criticisms his son was given fair consideration and was able to win contracts.
-Wilson died in Honolulu 12 September 1926.
+Wilson died in Honolulu on 12 September 1926.